-Wisconsin is the Midwest’s most distinctive travel destination — a state shaped by glaciers that left behind 15,000 lakes (more lakes than any contiguous state), carved the Driftless Area’s dramatic ridges and valleys in the southwest, and filled the Door County peninsula with the cliff-lined shores and cherry orchards that have made it the most visited destination in the state.
-Milwaukee, Wisconsin’s largest city, has reinvented itself from a Rust Belt industrial relic into a destination city with the finest architecture tour in the Midwest, a Summerfest music festival that is the largest outdoor music event in the world, and a craft brewery scene built on the German brewing heritage that shaped the city’s industrial character.
-Madison, the capital and home of the University of Wisconsin, occupies the isthmus between two lakes in a setting that ranks among the most beautiful state capital locations in the country.
-And through it all, Wisconsin remains the state that produces more cheese than any other — 30% of all American cheese comes from Wisconsin’s dairy farms, and the cheese trail and supper club culture that surrounds it is as authentically Wisconsin as the Packers.
+Wisconsin is the Midwest’s most distinctive travel destination — a state shaped by glaciers that left behind roughly 15,000 lakes, carved the Driftless Area’s dramatic ridges and valleys in the southwest, and filled the Door County peninsula with the cliff-lined shores and cherry orchards that draw more travelers than anywhere else in the state.
+Milwaukee, Wisconsin’s largest city, has remade itself from a Rust Belt industrial relic into a destination known for its Midwest architecture tours, the Summerfest music festival that bills itself as the largest in the world, and a craft brewery scene built on the German brewing heritage that shaped the city’s industrial character.
+Madison, the capital and home of the University of Wisconsin, occupies the isthmus between two lakes in one of the more scenic state-capital settings in the country.
+And through it all, Wisconsin remains the state that produces more cheese than any other — about 25% of all American cheese comes from Wisconsin’s dairy farms, and the cheese trail and supper club culture that surrounds it is as authentically Wisconsin as the Packers.

 Door County: Wisconsin’s Peninsula

-Door County, the limestone peninsula extending into Lake Michigan between Green Bay and the main lake, is Wisconsin’s most celebrated destination — 300 miles of shoreline, five state parks, a dozen lighthouses, cherry and apple orchards, and the fishing villages of Ephraim, Fish Creek, Egg Harbor, and Sister Bay that have maintained their maritime character despite becoming premium resort destinations.
-The peninsula’s geography — with Green Bay’s warmer waters on one side and Lake Michigan’s colder, clearer waters on the other — creates distinct landscapes at its various parks: Peninsula State Park (3,776 acres, 20 miles of shoreline, the most visited state park in Wisconsin) provides the full Door County experience, from limestone bluff overlooks to sandy beaches to the American Folklore Theatre’s outdoor performances.
-Cave Point County Park’s wave-carved limestone caves and Newport State Park’s designated dark sky status for stargazing complete a park system that is remarkable for a county of 30,000 permanent residents.
+Door County, the limestone peninsula reaching into Lake Michigan between Green Bay and the open lake, is the state’s signature getaway — 300 miles of shoreline, five state parks, 11 lighthouses, cherry and apple orchards, and the fishing villages of Ephraim, Fish Creek, Egg Harbor, and Sister Bay that have kept their maritime character despite becoming premium resort towns.
+The peninsula’s geography — Green Bay’s warmer waters on one side and Lake Michigan’s colder, clearer waters on the other — creates contrasting landscapes across its parks: Peninsula State Park (3,776 acres, eight miles of Green Bay shoreline, Door County’s most visited park) delivers the full peninsula experience, from limestone bluff overlooks to sandy beaches to the outdoor performances of Northern Sky Theater.
+Cave Point County Park’s wave-carved limestone shoreline and Newport State Park’s designated dark-sky status for stargazing round out a park system that is remarkable for a county of 30,000 permanent residents.

 Door County Highlights

-- Peninsula State Park: 3,776 acres; Eagle Bluff Lighthouse; 5.1-mile Sunset Trail for cycling; summer outdoor theatre
+- Peninsula State Park: 3,776 acres; Eagle Bluff Lighthouse; 9.6-mile Sunset Trail for cycling; summer outdoor theater

-- Cave Point County Park: Wave-carved sea caves in Lake Michigan limestone; the most dramatic geological feature on the peninsula
+- Cave Point County Park: Wave-carved sea caves in Lake Michigan limestone; the peninsula’s most photographed geological feature

 - Fish boil tradition: Door County’s signature culinary event — whitefish and potatoes cooked in an outdoor cauldron, finished by throwing kerosene on the fire to create the “boilover”; performed nightly at The Old Post Office and other restaurants May–October